Aid ship with 311 migrants ignored by Italy, heads to Spain

-MADRID (AP) — Spain’s Foreign Ministry says it has given permission to an aid boat carrying 311 rescued migrants to set course for Spain after Italy and other Mediterranean countries did not answer its request to dock.
+BARCELONA, Spain (AP) — Spain’s Foreign Ministry gave permission Saturday to an aid boat carrying 311 rescued migrants to set course for Spain after Italy and other Mediterranean countries did not answer its request to dock.

 The boat belonging to the Spanish aid group Proactiva Open Arms saved 313 migrants Friday in waters near Libya.
 A baby and its mother were then evacuated from the boat.

-Spain’s Foreign Ministry says Malta denied the aid boat permission to dock and the boat’s calls to Italy, France, Tunisia and Libya have gone unanswered.
+Spain’s Foreign Ministry said Malta denied the aid boat permission to dock and the boat’s calls to Italy, France, Tunisia and Libya have gone unanswered.

-The aid group says it now has permission to enter the Spanish port of Algeciras.
+The aid group said it now has permission to enter the Spanish port of Algeciras.
 On its Twitter account, Proactiva said “it will be many and difficult days sailing, but we have a safe port.”

 Most Read Nation & World Stories